SystemsApproach/sdn/trellis.rst

 stack.

-Before doing that, it is important to acknowledge that knowing exactly what you want from a network from the outset is an impossibly high bar.
+Before doing that, it is important to acknowledge that knowing exactly what you want from a network at the outset is an impossibly high bar.
 Networks evolve based on experience using and operating them.
 No one knew how to write ``fabric.p4`` on day one, but after iterating through a series of implementations of every layer up-and-down the